bahlo/beats-status/README.md

 ![TextBar Setup](https://cloud.githubusercontent.com/assets/1725839/8518127/890145a4-23c7-11e5-8457-f6e8366c6c88.png)

-Script: `cd $HOME/scripts/beats-status && /usr/local/bin/node index.js`
+For the lazy: `cd $HOME/scripts/beats-status && /usr/local/bin/node index.js`

+_Note: The Twitter API Rate Limit for search is 180 requests per 15 minutes, so don't set the refresh time below 6 seconds to avoid exceeding it._

 #### Ready to go